'You're going to see acts that defy humanity,' police chief says, as officials urge calm when Tyre Nichols arrest videos are released publicly tonight

 Davis said that police have not been able to find anything that substantiated the probable cause for reckless driving by Nichols before his fatal encounter with police.

-"We've been unable to substantiate that at this time," Davis told Lemon.
+"We've been unable to substantiate that at this time," Davis told Lemon on Friday.
 "That was why he was supposedly stopped at the beginning."

 Davis said the department will release the video of in four parts on YouTube.

 "The video is broken into four different sort of fragmented pieces," that are all relative to the incident, Davis said.
 The department plans "to post it on a YouTube link so that it can be accessible to just about anybody who wants to access that video," she said.
-The video will show the initial stop the stop near Tyre's home and also body-worn camera of individual officers she noted.
+The video will show the initial stop and also body-worn camera of individual officers she noted.

 'They had beat him to a pulp'